juberu315/Juberu315/README.md

 **By then, it's already expensive.**

-I build the verification layers that catch these issues **before they scale** — in local dev, at the edge, and in production.
+I build the verification layers that catch these issues **before they scale**, at the edge, and in production.

 ---